nxp-qoriq-yocto-sdk/uspdcp/README.txt

 ----------------------------------------------------------------------------------------------------
 ABOUT THIS FILE
 ----------------------------------------------------------------------------------------------------
-Date:	29 July 2011
+Date:	09 September 2011

 This Readme file contains details on SEC user space driver package contents as well ass instructions showing how to compile and install SEC user space driver related binaries: driver itself, unit-tests and system tests.
 ----------------------------------------------------------------------------------------------------
 SEC USER SPACE DRIVER PACKAGE DETAILS